Shell plc: 20th century

 During the First World War, Shell was the main supplier of fuel to the British Expeditionary Force.
 It was also the sole supplier of aviation fuel and supplied 80 percent of the British Army's TNT.
 It also volunteered all of its shipping to the British Admiralty.

 The German invasion of Romania in 1916 saw 17% of the group's worldwide production destroyed.
 In 1919, Shell took control of the Mexican Eagle Petroleum Company and in 1921 formed Shell-Mex Limited, which marketed products under the "Shell" and "Eagle" brands in the United Kingdom.
 During the Genoa Conference of 1922 Royal Dutch Shell was in negotiations for a monopoly over Soviet oilfields in Baku and Grosny, although the leak of a draft treaty led to breakdown of the talks.
 In 1929, Shell Chemicals was founded.
 By the end of the 1920s, Shell was the world's leading oil company, producing 11 percent of the world's crude oil supply and owning 10 percent of its tanker tonnage.

+During the Spanish Civil War the company sold oil to the Nationalist side of Francisco Franco.

-Shell Mex House was completed in 1931, and was the head office for Shell's marketing activity worldwide.
-In 1932, partly in response to the difficult economic conditions of the Great Depression, Shell-Mex merged its UK marketing operations with those of BP to create Shell-Mex & BP, a company that traded until the brands separated in 1975.
+Located in the north bank of the River Thames in London, Shell Mex House was completed in 1931, and was the head office for Shell's marketing activity worldwide.
+In 1932, partly in response to the difficult economic conditions of the Great Depression, Shell-Mex merged its UK marketing operations with those of BP (British Petroleum) to create Shell-Mex & BP, a company that traded until the brands separated in 1975.
 Royal Dutch Company ranked 79th among United States corporations in the value of World War II military production contracts.

 The 1930s saw Shell's Mexican assets seized by the local government.
 After the invasion of the Netherlands by Nazi Germany in 1940, the head office of the Dutch companies was moved to Curaçao.
-In 1945 Shell's Danish headquarters in Copenhagen, at the time being used by the Gestapo, was bombed by Royal Air Force De Havilland Mosquitoes in Operation Carthage.
+In 1945, Shell's Danish headquarters in Copenhagen, at the time being used by the Gestapo, was bombed by Royal Air Force De Havilland Mosquitoes in Operation Carthage.